Pulled lamb/goat shoulder with pickled onions and sumac, tzatziki sauce, and green schug

 To make the red onions and sumac:

-Mix all the ingredients together and allow to marinate for 2 hours though overnight in the fridge is way better.
+Mix all the ingredients and allow them to marinate for 2 hours, although overnight in the fridge is even better.
 The onions pickle overnight and are wonderful.
-Can be stored in the fridge for a maximum of 3 days.
+It can be stored in the refrigerator for up to 3 days.

 For the goat shoulder:

 Mix the harissa, preserved lemons, cumin, sugar, garlic, salt and pepper.
-Generously coat the meat with the sauce and allow to marinate for 3 hours at room temperature, though overnight in the fridge is always better.
+Generously coat the meat with the sauce and allow it to marinate for 3 hours at room temperature; however, overnight in the fridge is always preferable.

 There are a few ways to cook the meat at this stage.